Updated: Dec 2, 2022

 Lost Wages and Earnings

 Was your disability preventing you from working?
 Any wages, commissions, incentives, or other financial earnings or fringe benefits that would have accrued had the accident not occurred are included in the loss of earnings.
-Many who have already served will be entitled to recoup any wages missed or lost in the future as a result of the victim's absence.
+Due to the victim's absence, many who have already served will be entitled to recoup any wages missed or lost in the future.

 Future profits can be lost in a variety of ways: